orbiveda/orbiveda.github.io/README.md

 # Orbiveda Official Website

-This is the official website for Orbiveda™.
+This is the official website for Orbiveda.

 🚨 **Copyright Notice**
-All content in this repository, including code, designs, images, and logos, is © 2025 Orbiveda™.
+All content in this repository, including code, designs, images, and logos, is © 2025 Orbiveda.
 All Rights Reserved.

 ⚠️ Unauthorized copying, reproduction, or redistribution of any part of this repository is strictly prohibited.